Will you support independent, non-partisan journalism?

 This article was originally published on Jan.
 21, 2019.
-On the occasion of what would have been Major Dick Winter’s 102nd birthday, we’ve updated it with more information about this local war hero.
+Since then it’s been updated it with more information about this local war hero.

 Although Major Winters is most commonly linked to Lancaster and Dauphin Counties, he had significant ties to Lebanon County as well.